Breeding age of ewes

 Minimum body weight

-Maiden ewes need to attain a minimum body weight of about 40 to 45kg to reach sexual maturity, and generally at this weight have a conception rate of about 80%.
+Maiden ewes need to attain a minimum body weight of about 75–80% of their mature body weight to reach sexual maturity, and generally at this weight have a conception rate of about 80%.
 Heavier ewes should do even better.

 A slight difference in weight, just by a few kilograms, reduces the conception rate by as much as 40%.

-If a ewe is lighter than 28kg they will not conceive, so ewe lambs born late in the lambing period may have difficulty reaching the required breeding weight in the following year.
+If a ewe is lighter than the minimum body weight, it is unlikely that they will conceive, so ewe lambs born late in the lambing period may have difficulty reaching the required breeding weight in the following year.

 Delayed joining